About Me

 Digital Intern

-- Project-managed the execution of the new Everytown Law website.
+- Project-managed the launch of the new Everytown Law website.

-- Produced and designed web content and pages for advocacy, legal, research, and litigation campaigns.
+- Produced and designed web content for advocacy, legal, research, and litigation campaigns.

-- Led quality assurance and testing for digital products, including the Gun Sense Voter tool.
+- Led QA and testing for digital tools, including the Gun Sense Voter platform.

-- Refreshed and created content across Everytown’s web properties.
+- Updated and created content across Everytown’s web properties.

-- Drafted and edited 100+ national and state-level email campaigns sent to over two million users.
+- Drafted and edited 100+ national and state email campaigns reaching over two million users.

-- Evaluated Students Demand Action’s social media communications to inform new content creation.
+- Evaluated Students Demand Action’s social media to guide new content strategies.

 Try to guess this about me...